jacknpoe/todos_juros/README.md

 Some dialects will not yet have the solution because they lack support for necessary features, such as floating-point numbers (for example, languages ​​like Solidity, which run on Ethereum).
 Other dialects have other problems, such as being outdated and not running or compiling on current systems.
 Dialects that are, in fact, Turing tarpits, such as Agda, will be ignored.

 Versions like those in UCSD Pascal (Apple /// implementation) and Regina Rexx have implementations of the `ln()` function for natural logarithms and `exp()` for Euler's number raised to a power.
 Therefore, the `pow()` functions for exponentiation were built upon basic mathematical operations.
-They will begin to be ported to languages ​​that do not have these functions, such as G-Portugol, Jakt, NPortugol, amd ugBASIC..
+They will begin to be ported to languages ​​that do not have these functions, such as G-Portugol, Jakt, NPortugol, ugBASIC, lox, Frege.

 The `jurosParaAcrescimo()` function in Jakt has an optimized version of compound interest calculation, reducing the time required by almost half, although the Jakt solution includes its own implementations of the `ln()` and `exp()` functions, which were tested in an interpreted way, and are therefore slow.
 This optimization will not be applied to the other implementations, to maintain the homogeneity of the algorithms, and the normal calculation has been kept commented in the code.